GatorSense/journal_club/Spring 2024/papers.md

 14. Chandran, Prashanth, et al. "Adaptive convolutions for structure-aware style transfer."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2021.

-15. R. Zhang, S. Tang, Y. Zhang, J. Li, and S. Yan, “Perspective-Adaptive Convolutions for Scene Parsing,” IEEE Trans.
+15. R. Zhang, S. Tang, Y. Zhang, J. Li, and S. Yan, "Perspective-Adaptive Convolutions for Scene Parsing," IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., vol. 42, no. 4, pp. 909–924, Apr.
 2020.

+### Summer 2024 - Additions
+The following has been briefly skimmed and may or may not be a good representative of "adaptive" convolutions.

+16. X. He, B. Wang, Y. Hu, J. Gao, Y. Sun, and B. Yin, "Parallelly Adaptive Graph Convolutional Clustering Model," IEEE Trans Neural Netw Learn Syst, vol. 35, no. 4, pp. 4451–4464, Apr.
+2024.

 ## Additional Resources
 **These are not recommended for Journal Club presentations** but are provided for quick reference to background information that may aid the group in understanding related topics.